TrellixVulnTeam/swahilipython_SCMU/Doc/library/heapq.rst

    Has two optional arguments which must be specified as keyword arguments.

-   *key* specifies a :term:`key function` of one argument that is used to extract a comparison key from each input element.
+   *key* specifies a :term:`key function` of one argument that is used to extract a comparison key kutoka each input element.
 The default value is ``None`` (compare the elements directly).

    *reverse* is a boolean value.
 If set to ``True``, then the input elements are merged as if each comparison were reversed.
-To achieve behavior similar to ``sorted(itertools.chain(*iterables), reverse=True)``, all iterables must be sorted from largest to smallest.
+To achieve behavior similar to ``sorted(itertools.chain(*iterables), reverse=True)``, all iterables must be sorted kutoka largest to smallest.

    .. versionchanged:: 3.5
       Added the optional *key* and *reverse* parameters.